RedPointGlobal/RPI-Realtime-Plugin-Example/README.md

 Typically, RPI Realtime is used to make such decisions in the context of a web page (either an RPI landing page, or an externally-hosted web page), with the most appropriate content being rendered to a page visitor.
 However, its capabilities extend beyond this use case, with the RPI Realtime API (Application Programmer's Interface) facilitating leverage of its capabilities in a range of contexts e.g. Internet of Things (IoT) devices and inbound call centers.

-Developers can enhace the functionality of RPI Realtime by creating plugins that extend the capabilities of the RPI Realtime API.
+Developers can enhance the functionality of RPI Realtime by creating plugins that extend the capabilities of the RPI Realtime API.
 There are a number of different types of plugins that can be created, these are detailed below.

 ## Table of Contents
 - [Getting Started ](#getting-started)